-The Tristan lobster fishery provides 80-90% of the island's income, enabling Tristan's self-sufficiency.
-The islands are important for the conservation of marine wildlife, particularly seabirds, seals and cetaceans which are important for developing tourism.
+The Tristan da Cunha rock lobster fishery provides 80-90% of the island's total gross income, enabling Tristan's self-sufficiency.
+The islands are important in a regional and global context for the conservation of marine wildlife, particularly seabirds, seals and cetaceans which are in turn proving important for developing tourism and therefore adding value to Tristans self sustainability.
 However, knowledge of the marine ecosystems on which the fishery depends is seriously deficient, making the current reliance on this fishery resource somewhat precarious.
-Recent stranding of an oil rig and a bulk carrier highlight risks from invasive aliens, oil pollution, and needs for appropriate response capacity.
+Recent stranding of an oil rig and a bulk carrier highlight risks from invasive alien/non-native species, oil pollution, and the need for an appropriate response capacity.
 The potential ecological impact of climate change is currently unknown and little has been done to date to monitor the situation.
 These challenges were identified through the RSPB's long working association on Tristan (more than a decade) and through new questions being raised in relation to the fishery through its recent Marine Stewardship Council certification.